-Specified financial measures Usefulness Calculation Most directly comparable IFRS financial measures Free cash flow and free cash flow, excluding network expansion projects Free cash flow and free cash flow, excluding Free cash flow: Adjusted EBITDA add: amortization of deferred transaction costs and discounts on long-term debt; loss (gain) on debt modification and/or extinguishment; share-based payment; loss (gain) on disposals and write-offs of property, plant and equipment; and defined benefit plans expense, net of contributions deduct: acquisition, integration, restructuring and other costs; financial expense; Cash flows from operating activities rein Sect of Excl - net capital expenditures; and The Corporation also measures free cash flow, excluding network expansion projects as it provides a common basis for comparing the impact of the net capital expenditures to the impact of the historical net capital expenditures prior to the acceleration of the network expansion projects.
+Specified financial measures Usefulness Calculation Most directly comparable IFRS financial measures Free cash flow and free cash flow, excluding network expansion projects Free cash flow and free cash flow, excluding network expansion projects are used by management to measure the Corporation's ability to repay debt, distribute capital to its shareholders and finance its growth.
+Management believes these measures are used by certain investors and analysts to value the Corporation's business and its underlying assets, and to assess the Corporation's financial strength and performance.
+Free cash flow excludes certain items that management believes could affect the comparability of the Corporation's financial results and could potentially distort the analysis of trends in business performance.
+During the first quarter of fiscal 2024, the Corporation updated the free cash flow calculation to exclude loss (gain) on debt modification and/or extinguishment, as applicable, following the reimbursement of Tranche 1 of the Senior Secured Revolving Facility and the amendment of the Senior Secured Revolving Facility Free cash flow: - Adjusted EBITDA add: - amortization of deferred transaction costs and discounts on long-term debt; - loss (gain) on debt modification and/or extinguishment; - share-based payment; - loss (gain) on disposals and write-offs of property, plant and equipment; and - defined benefit plans expense, net of contributions deduct: - acquisition, integration, restructuring and other costs; - financial expense; - current income taxes; - net capital expenditures; and Cash flows from operating activities Excluding these items does not imply they are non-recurring.
+The Corporation also measures free cash flow, excluding network expansion projects as it provides a common basis for comparing the impact of the net capital expenditures to the impact of the historical net capital expenditures prior to the acceleration of the network expansion projects.
 In addition, management believes this helps certain investors and analysts to assess the impact of the network expansion projects on the Corporation's free cash flow.
 Excluding the impact of net capital expenditure in connection with network expansion projects does not imply it is non-recurring. - Free cash flow add: Net capital expenditures, excluding network expansion projects Net capital expenditures, excluding network expansion projects is a measure used by management to assess the Corporation's total capital investments, without taking into consideration capitalized investments in network expansion projects, as it provides a common basis for comparing the net capital expenditures to historical net capital expenditures prior to the acceleration of the network expansion projects.
 In addition, management believes this helps certain investors and analysts to assess the impact of the network expansion projects on the net capital expenditures.
 This measure is also used in the calculation of the capital intensity and free cash flow, excluding network expansion projects.
-Excluding the impact of net capital expenditure in connection with network expansion projects does not imply it is non-recurring. deduct: - net capital expenditures in connection with network expansion projects.
-Acquisition of property, plant and equipment Available liquidity Management uses available liquidity to assess Cogeco Communications' ability to meet its financial obligations and ensure there is sufficient liquidity to support its capital requirements, including development of the business by acquisition and other growth opportunities.
+Excluding the impact of net capital expenditure in connection with network expansion projects does not imply it is non-recurring. deduct: Acquisition of property, plant and equipment Available liquidity Management uses available liquidity to assess Cogeco Communications' ability to meet its financial obligations and ensure there is sufficient liquidity to support its capital requirements, including development of the business by acquisition and other growth opportunities.
 Available liquidity is presented on a consolidated basis, including the liquidity of distinct borrowing structures for the Canadian and American telecommunications segments.
 Management believes this measure is used by certain investors and analysts to assess Cogeco Communications' financial strength. deduct: - cash with restrictions on use Cash and cash equivalents